aaronland/go-http-server-tsnet/README.md

 ## Important

 This is work in progress.
-It sorta-seems-to-but-doesn't-quite-work yet.
+It sorta-seems-to-nearly-work, I think.

 ## See also